Ri05/TechWorks-ML-Model/README.md

 ### Model Comparison and Performance

 In this project, we have implemented and compared several machine learning models to predict salaries based on various factors.
-The models were run and evaluated in the Jupyter Notebook available at [this link](https://github.com/Ri05/TechWorks-ML-Model/blob/main/Project_1_ML.ipynb).
+The models were run and evaluated in the Jupyter Notebook available at [Project_1_ML.ipynb](https://github.com/Ri05/TechWorks-ML-Model/blob/main/Project_1_ML.ipynb).

 #### Models Implemented